haihala/haihala.github.io/src/lib/posts/glove80-review.md

 New toys also go brrt and my employer paid for it.
 I did pick it out.

 I would like to highlight that the main reason was to optimize.
-I am from the nordic countries, which means the keyboard available to me throughout my youth with all the keys I need to communicate in my native language are not exactly optimal for programming.
+I am from the Nordic countries, which means the keyboard available to me throughout my youth with all the keys I need to communicate in my native language are not exactly optimal for programming.
 Some of the most notable annoyances: